-Accounts vary as to the details of the grisly crime, even from newspapers of the time, but most agree that Anna Corbin was found brutally beaten to death inside a locked room in the Castle.
+Accounts of the grisly crime vary, even among newspapers of the time, but most agree that Anna Corbin was found brutally beaten to death inside a locked room in the Castle.
 Some accounts say that she was found in the kitchen, while others claim she was killed in the “mattress room” or near the “disinfecting pool” in the basement, while still others maintain that she was found stuffed in a padlocked closet.

 Though all 657 wards of the school at the time—along with the staff—were questioned in relation to the death, and there were three trials, no one was ever convicted.
 A 19-year-old ward named Eugene Monroe was considered by many to be the prime suspect.
 Though he confessed to the murder and rape of a pregnant woman in Tulsa, Oklahoma a year later and was sentenced to life in prison, he remained adamant in his denial that he had anything to do with the death of Anna Corbin.
 To this day, her murder remains unsolved.

 Given its dark history, it’s no wonder the Preston Castle has been featured on a variety of paranormal television shows including Ghost Adventures, Ghost Hunters, The Othersiders, and My Ghost Story.
 On the Ghost Adventures episode, the show's host Zak Bagans claimed to be partially possessed by a spirit, possibly the ghost of Anna Corbin.

 Books have also been written about the history and hauntings of the abandoned reform school, including by J’aime Rubio, a historical journalist who conducted an extensive investigation into the life and death of Anna Corbin.